 Electronics Engineers research, design, develop, or test electronic components and systems for commercial, industrial, military, or scientific use employing knowledge of electronic theory and materials properties.
 Design electronic circuits and components for use in fields such as telecommunications, aerospace guidance and propulsion control, acoustics, or instruments and controls.

-Electronics Engineers with little to no experience tend to make between $63430 and $77490 while the more experienced ones make over $122060 per year.
+Electronics Engineers with little to no experience tend to make between $64840 and $79640 while the more experienced ones can earn over $130150 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Electronics Engineer is to move to a higher paying state like DC.
-Right now, the highest paying states for Electronics Engineers are DC, RI, MD, CA and WA.
+One of the easiest ways to increase your salary as an Electronics Engineer is to move to a higher paying state like DC.
+Right now, the highest paying states for Electronics Engineers are DC, CA, MA, MD and RI.

-3 other factors that can increase your salary as An Electronics Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electronics Engineer is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Electronics Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Certificate.
+We asked other Electronics Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons